1. Does ICADA also carry out certifications?

 2. Does ICADA also control and certify the manufacturing companies?

-ICADA has a premium natural cosmetics standard for organic and natural cosmetics.
-It defines the requirements for cosmetic raw materials and natural cosmetic formulations.
+ICADA has a premium natural and organic cosmetics standard for organic and natural cosmetics.
+It defines the requirements for cosmetic raw materials and natural/organic cosmetic formulations.
 It does not contain any requirements for cosmetic companies.

 However, this does not preclude the certifier from inspecting the company (no ! company certification) in order to ensure the quality requirements and clear separation of natural cosmetic raw materials and conventional raw materials.